 Harley Card is a Toronto based guitarist and composer.
 Well versed in jazz and popular music, Harley has been a collaborator in Toronto’s diverse music scene since 2003.
-He has released three albums of his original music; ‘The Greatest Invention (2017), Hedgerow (2013), and Non-Fiction (2008).
-In addition to leading his own projects, Harley is a member of the the innovative Toronto groups; Stoptime, Hobson’s Choice, and God’s Gift To Yoda.
+He has released four albums of his original music; 'Unconfined Invisible' (2020), ‘The Greatest Invention (2017), Hedgerow (2013), and Non-Fiction (2008).
+In addition to leading his own projects, Harley is a member of the the Canadian bands; Stoptime, Hobson’s Choice, Dream Logic, and God's Gift To Yoda.

 As a sideman, Harley has played with a wide array of bands including; Carlie Howell and The Deharms, Harrington, Karl Silveira Quintet, Heavy On The Willie, and The Dan Jam Orchestra.
-As a freelance guitarist he has worked with; Richard Underhill, Alex Dean, Alex Samaras, Dave Clark, David Virelles, Mike Malone, William Carn, Bernie Senensky, Michael Herring, and Michael Davidson among others.
+As a freelance guitarist he has worked with; Alex Samaras, Kelly Jefferson, Dan Fortin, Alex Dean, Rebecca Hennessy, Dave Clark, Mike Malone, William Carn, Richard Underhill, Bernie Senensky, Michael Herring, and Michael Davidson among others.

 Card’s musical sensibility is fully formed and urbane.
 His writing reflects a sense of history and is therefore worldly wise. - Raul d’Gama Rose- All About Jazz